 I rented this lens three times before deciding I needed to buy it.
 The images from one of those rentals were all a bit softer on focus than the other two.
 However, the lighting conditions I was shooting with the one time I got not-so-great images were almost always worse, flat light, darker, overcast skies.
 So I can’t say definitively that there is noticeable variability in quality.

-With this lens I’ve shot wildlife running through tundra, seals and sea lions swimming and ripping fish apart, eagles fighting over salmon, and lots more.
+With this lens I’ve shot wildlife running through tundra, seals and sea lions swimming and ripping fish apart, eagles fighting over salmon, fighter jets at an air show, and lots more.
 The lens rarely lets me down.
 Low light and flat light are the biggest issues with getting crisp shots.
-Sure, I’d love an f/2.8, but I can’t afford or carry one of those.
+Sure, I’d love an f/2.8, but I can’t afford (and don’t want to carry) one of those.

 My Favorite Features